 - have an impact and work hard

 I encourage you to take the chance.
-Apply and maybe work in Amazon you will have your share of world-class operations and supply chain experience.
-You may as well meet some great professionals.
+Apply and maybe working at Amazon you will have your share of world-class operations and supply chain experience.
+You will also meet some great professionals.

-Professionals that are also awesome people and working buddies.
+Professionals that are also awesome people and work buddies.
 Olga, Jacob, Łukasz, Patryk, Wojtek, Czarek, Adam, Adam, Adam, Ahmed, Tomasz, Francesco, Kasia.
 I already miss you.

 Nonetheless, I want the impossible.
 I want something that right now no corpo can give me.
-Feeling (again) I create a business from scratch and everything depends on me.
+I want to feel (again) that I create a business from scratch and everything depends on me.

 I am not going for more money.
 I am not going for more prestige.
 Neither for more work-life balance.
 I don’t believe in work-life balance.
 I think the best you can have is work-life integration.

-Therefore I join a start-up.
-I take the risk.
+Therefore, I have joined a start-up.
+I have taken the risk.

-If you are interested in this post and you want to, subscribe to the ‘Logistics Simply’ newsletter.
+If you are interested in this post and you feel like it, subscribe to the ‘Logistics Simply’ newsletter.
 You will receive information that will help you develop in the area of logistics and supply chain.
-I only send substantive content to my readers.
+I make sure to send only substantive content to my readers.